 What Language do people in Iceland speak?

-Most Icelanders speak English, so if you are traveling to Iceland from an English speaking country, you will have no problem talking to the locals.
+Most Icelanders speak English, so if you are traveling to Iceland from an English-speaking country, you will have no problem talking to the locals.

 What Currency does Iceland Use?

 The currency in Iceland is called Króna or Isk.
 Many places in town (restaurants, bars, tourist attractions) take US dollars, Euros, Norwegian, Swedish and Danish currencies.
-Nearly everyone accepts credit cards, so no need to go overboard in changing out currencies when traveling to Iceland.

 When dining in Iceland, tips are built into the check, so no need to leave a gratuity.